CRH

 - Glycogen synthase kinase 3β

-GSK-3β inactivates the protein glycogen synthase by phosphorylation, thereby contributing to the pathophysiology of AD.
-A use of CRH in the treatment of AD is discussed.34
+GSK-3β inactivates the protein glycogen synthase by phosphorylation and thereby contributes to the pathophysiology of Alzheimer’s disease.
+The use of CRH in the treatment of Alzheimer’s disease is discussed.34

 2.3.
 Behavioral effect of CRH